PyPSA/pypsa-eur/doc/data_sources.rst

 Zenodo data bundle
 =======================

 Data in this section is downloaded and extracted from the Zenodo data bundle (https://zenodo.org/records/12760663).
+Files included in the data bundle are too large to be placed directly in the repository, have been reduced in spatial scope to reduce file size, or are not provided through stable URLs elsewhere.

 ``data/bundle/je-e-21.03.02.xls``

 - **Source:** Swiss Federal Statistics Office
 - **Link:** https://www.bfs.admin.ch/bfs/en/home/news/whats-new.assetdetail.7786557.html#context-sidebar
 - **License:**  `custom (OPEN BY ASK) <https://www.bfs.admin.ch/bfs/en/home/fso/swiss-federal-statistical-office/terms-of-use.html>`__
 - **Description:** Population and GDP data for Swiss Cantons.